-You are eligible to obtain a Greenwich Library card without charge, if you reside or own property in Greenwich, or if you work or go to school in Greenwich.
+You are eligible to obtain a Greenwich Library card if you reside or own property in Greenwich, or if your place of employment or school are located in Greenwich.

 If you do not live in Connecticut, and you do not either work or go to school in Greenwich, you may purchase a Greenwich Library Card for $125.00 that is valid for one year.
+This card allows access the physical collection only; due to vendor license agreements the library cannot provide access to the library’s digital collection.
 The names of your immediate family who reside at your address and who wish to use the card must be included on the application at the time of purchase.

 A current CT driver’s license or CT Photo ID with a Greenwich residential address is acceptable identification.